Limboid/the-artificial-experience/README.md

 2. **Datasets are wrapped into `DatasetEnv`s** 1 minibatch = 1 environment step. `DatasetEnv` tries to automatically guess modalities, but you can override the observation and action structure.
 Many supervised and self-supervised learning problems can be structured using this environment and a prediction-based learning objective.

-3. **Environments are wrapped into `SynEnv`s** which present a single  interaction sequence spanning multiple environments.
-Inter-environment transitions be be triggered on `done` (defualt) or by a custom `should_transition` function.
+3. **Environments are wrapped into `SynEnv`s** which present a single  interaction sequence spanning multiple environments and with multiple environments presented in separate batch samples of each interaction step.
+Inter-environment transitions can be triggered when all environments are done (defualt) or by a custom `should_transition` function.
 When transitioning, the `SynEnv` first calls a `transition_fn` function with the new environment observation and action spaces which can be used to add new encoders and decoders to the policy.
 It then runs a few interaction steps where the agent observes a natural language instruction (e.g. `predict the class of images on imagenet`) on the input key `'text:instruction'` associated with the new environment.
 Finally, interaction begins in the new environment.

 4. **Environments compose lifelong learning pipelines**.
 Each environment is a `dm_env` and can be wrapped into pipelines and networks.
     - `Interleave` is a high level version of `SynEnvironment` that interleaves interactions from a list of environments with an arbitrary interleave pattern.
 For example, the interleave patten `[EnvA, EnvB, EnvC, EnvB, EnvC]` takes the first interaction from `EnvA`, the second from `EnvB`, the third from `EnvC`, the fourth from `EnvB`, and the fifth from `EnvC`.
 The environment is done when either the first or all sub-environments are done.